 These functions allocate or free memory.

 The last set of required functions are to support the chosen communication bus.

-When sending commands and frames to WF200, the host has to manage the number of input buffers available on the WF200 side.
-The number of available buffers is shared in the startup indication.
-The host has to maintain the number of commands/frames not yet acknowledged by a confirmation.
+When sending commands and frames to the WF200, the host has to manage the number of input buffers available on the WF200 side.
+The number of available buffers is shared in the startup indication during initialization.
+The host must maintain the number of commands/frames not yet acknowledged by a confirmation.
 It can be done through a simple counter or by using a semaphore.
 The host API includes a dedicated function hook to manage this limit on the host side.

-The host is responsible for detecting an interrupt coming from WF200 and calling > wf200_receive_frame.
-Depending on the returned status of wf200_receive_frame, the host has to either call the function again or stop the communication with WF200.
+The host is responsible for detecting an interrupt coming from WF200 and calling ::wf200_receive_frame.
+Depending on the returned status of ::wf200_receive_frame, the host has to either call the function again or stop the communication with the WF200.
 In addition, the host will also have to manage the priority between the received frames and the packets to be sent from the host.
 The balance between RX and TX is use case dependent.
 It is up to the host to manage this balance in high throughput situations.

 The host has to manage the indications received from WF200.
 It is done through the wf200_host_post_event() function.
 The list of possible indications sent by WF200 can be found on the dedicated indications page.
 The information reported by each indication is described in wfx_fm_api.h.

 When integrating the FMAC driver into a new system these are the recommended steps.